Chernobrovkina-Yulya/gdbserver/README.md

     cmake ..
     make
 The output will be a file `server`\
-Now run `server` and pass the port number as a command line argument.
+Now run `server` and pass the port number and full path to the executable file as a command line argument.
 The server will wait for a connection to gdb

 Run gdb on the host and connect to the remote server